3-1-1-Codeup/project/README.md

     - Conclude results.

 ### Hypothesis/Questions
-- Does the type of call in an area effect the level of response?
+- Does the type of call in an area affect the level of response?
-- Does the specific location effect the response time?
+- Does the specific location affect the response time?
-- Does category and department affect response time?
+- Do category and department affect response time?
 - Is there a link to which form of reporting is responded to quickest and slowest?

 ### Target variable
 - `level_of_delay`
     - Made in the feature engineering step.
-        - This feature takes the number of days a case was open (open-closed) and divided it by the number of days the case was given to be resolved (open-due) and calculates the percent of the allocated resolution time that was used
+        - This feature takes the number of days a case was open (open-closed) and divided it by the number of days the case was given to be resolved and calculates the percent of the allocated resolution time that was used.

 </details>